Particle PostParticle PostParticle Post

 Claude outperforms GPT-4o on legal and financial document reasoning benchmarks, according to MMLU-Pro evaluations published in early 2026, while enterprise multi-model adoption doubled from 19% to 38% in a single year, per the a16z 2025 Enterprise AI Survey.
 Conference-floor sentiment at HumanX confirms the same directional shift: enterprise buyers are actively re-evaluating OpenAI as their sole provider.

 Conference-floor sentiment is not a market share report, but it is a leading indicator.
 CNBC reported that HumanX attendees described what some called "Claude mania," with enterprise buyers, developers, and investors citing Claude's reasoning quality and its lower hallucination rate on complex, multi-step tasks.
 According to independent testing published by MMLU-Pro evaluators in early 2026, Anthropic's model scored higher than GPT-4o on several legal and financial document reasoning benchmarks.
-The a16z 2025 Enterprise AI Survey found that 38% of enterprise respondents were running models from two or more providers, up from 19% the prior year.

 Source: a16z Enterprise AI Survey 2025